igrishaev/whew/README.md

 false
 ~~~

 The `failed?` predicated checks if a future has failed.
-Pay attention that it
+Pay attention that in
-might take some time to detect it:
+the beginning, we don't know it untill it really has:

 ~~~clojure
 (def -f ($/future